reactjs/react.dev/content/docs/add-react-to-an-existing-app.md

 next: cdn-links.html
 ---

-You don't need to rewrite your app to start using React.

-We recommend adding React to a small part of your application, such as an individual widget, so you can see if it works well for your use case.
+Use as little, or as much of React as you need.

+While you could [create a single-page app](/docs/add-react-to-a-new-app.html) with React, **the vast majority of the websites aren't, and don't need to be single-page apps**.

+React has always been designed for progressive adoption, and **you can use as little or as much of React as you need**.
+Quite often, people only want to add some "sprinkles of interactivity" to an existing page, and React components are a great tool for that.

+In some cases, [more parts of the page become driven by React over time](https://www.youtube.com/watch?v=BF58ZJ1ZQxY), but in others React stays as a flexible and unopinionated tool alongside the existing markup and code.

-### 1. Add React [CDN links][cdn] to your HTML
+### 1. Add React [CDN links](/docs/cdn-links.html) to your HTML

 ```html
 <script